leandrofarias13/PPGEEC2318_FinalProject/README.md

 ![Base Model Training and Validation Curves](images/base_model_training.png)

-At the end of the training, an accuracy of 0.788 was obtained.
+### Evaluation

+At the end of the training, an accuracy of 0.7877 was obtained, precision was 0.7916, and recall was 0.7877.
+The model shows good performance in terms of both precision and recall, with the values being relatively close, indicating that the model is effectively balancing the ability to correctly identify positive instances (recall) with the ability to avoid incorrectly labeling negatives as positives (precision).
+Accuracy is also decent, showing that the model correctly predicts the majority of instances.

 The following confusion matrix was obtained: